dashpay/android-dpp/README.md

 - `git clone https://github.com/github/dashevo/android-dpp.git`
 - `cd android-dpp`
 - `./gradlew assemble`
-- After building it will be available on the local Maven repository.
+- After building, it will be available on the local Maven repository.
 - To use it with gradle, add `mavenLocal()` to the `repositories` list in your `build.gradle` file and add `org.dashevo:dpp:0.17-SNAPSHOT` as dependency.

 # Tests